 In terms of our national network, however, storage in Sumter is actually on the opposite side of the spectrum, ranking in at the 62nd percentile nationwide, making it somewhat expensive.
 Expect to pay $7.65 less than the national average of $72.15 when searching for self storage in Sumter.

 If you’re considering buying/selling a home instead of renting, it’s crucial to find a storage unit that will last you through the purchase or sale process.
-Especially when, according to Zillow, the average price of a home in Sumter is $134,900.
+Especially when, according to Zillow, Sumter had an average home value of $131,800 which in the past year is up 0.007%.